abhishekpachal/akeso_assignment/readme.md

 Clone the repository

-Front end codes are inside frontend folder
-Backend codes are inside backend folder
+Front end codes are inside frontend folder and server codes are inside backend folder

 The follow the steps to run the project